10 Things Your IT Provider Should Be Telling You

 With all of the ransomware currently flying around, such as Cryptolocker, businesses are finding themselves infected and permanently locked out of their data.
 Has your IT provider ever warned you about these threats?
 Have they ever given you advice so that you can avoid being infected?
 Have they offered to educate and train your employees to spot the types of emails which spread the infection?

 Has your IT provider ever brought up the subject of their own performance in carrying out their service?
 Do they show you reports detailing all of the things they have done, the time they have spent helping your employees both reactively and proactively?
 Do they show you how they’ve met their SLAs in responding and resolving your requests, and details of proactive work that has been done to optimise your systems?

-Has your IT provider mentioned GDPR (General Data Protection Regulation) which is coming into effect in May 2018?
+Has your IT provider mentioned GDPR (General Data Protection Regulation) and the potential consequences for businesses?